Trident Royalties PLC Announces Director Share Purchase

-Following this share purchase, Al Gourley holds (directly and indirectly through Albert C Gourley Professional Corporation) 7,884,125 Ordinary Shares representing 2.7% per cent of the Company's voting rights.
+Following this share purchase, Adam Davidson holds 551,150 Ordinary Shares representing 0.2% per cent of the Company's voting rights.

 Further details are set out in the PDMR form below, made in accordance with the Market Abuse Regulation (EU) No. 596/2014 which is part of UK law by virtue of the European Union (Withdrawal) Act 2018.